Skip to main content

 Contact: erzsebet.toth@sfu.ac.at

-Ágnes Székely has an academic background in teaching, language and linguistics.
-Inspired by her cross-curricular interest in psychology, sociology and linguistics, she worked as a researcher for the European Roma Rights Centre and for the Hungarian Institute for Educational Research and Development.
-She translated several books of literary fiction, and non-fiction on the subject of social psychology.
-Working for an international refugee assistance project, she monitored political, legal and organisational changes in the field of migration and refugees.
-She is currently working towards her Ph.D. in Vienna, investigating experiences of people who “wonder across languages”.
+has an academic background in teaching, language and linguistics.
+Inspired by her interdisciplinary interest in psychology, sociology and linguistics, she has worked as a researcher for the European Roma Rights Centre and the Hungarian Institute for Educational Research and Development.
+She has translated several literary novels and non-fiction books on social psychology.
+As part of an international refugee aid project, she observed political, legal and organisational changes in the field of migration and refugees.
+She is currently writing her doctoral thesis in Vienna on the experiences of people who “wonder across languages”.

-Nicole Chew-Helbig is a Singaporean certified Gestalt psychotherapist practising in Singapore and trained at IGWien / Sigmund Freud University in Vienna, Austria.
-She is a published psychotherapy researcher, specialising in Therapeutic Autoethnography, a methodology she developed at the doctorate level and published.
-Since 2019, Nicole runs a robust private practice in downtown Singapore.
-Her research interest is in practice based, culturally attuned inquiry.
+is a certified Gestalt psychotherapist from Singapore, practising in Singapore and trained at IGWien / Sigmund Freud Private University Vienna, Austria.
+She is a published psychotherapy researcher specialising in Therapeutic Autoethnography, a method she developed and published at PhD level.
+Nicole has been running a private practice in downtown Singapore since 2019.
+Her research interest is in practice-based, culturally appropriate research.

 Method

-This is not a classical research project but has a significant part devoted to social impact, stakeholder engagement and dissemination.
-It has a rather complex design instead of a specific research method.
+This is not a traditional research project: a substantial part is dedicated to social impact, stakeholder engagement and dissemination – in other words, a complex research design rather than a specific research method.

 Short outline of steps: